ftrackhq/ftrack-context-navigator/docs/source/introduction.rst

 The first button, which as the `EfestoLab <http://www.efestolab.uk/>`_ logo will server as a bookmark manager, left cliking on it, will spawn the list of bookmarks available.

 The rest of the bottom buttons will be the current context.
 Right cliking on them will spawn a menu with their children.
 Clicking on any item of this menu will generate a new button, and the current context will be set.
+If the button has no children, it will be considered a leaf thus will be added to the bookmarks list.

 .. tip::